Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/README.md

 1. Change to the `test` folder that was created when compiling: `cd test`
 2. Run `./pidTest`

-A succesful run (no error detected in your code) would provide an output like this:
+A succesful run (no error detected in the code) would provide an output like this:

 ```sh
   ./pidTest